bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

-It is perfectly fine to write instances of `HasField` or `FieldUpdate` yourself.
+It is perfectly fine to write instances of `HasField` or `UpdateField` yourself.
 For example, suppose we have various types of geometric shapes.

 ```wiki